rpede/MobileProgramming24/_working_with_data/jokes.md

 ## Challenges

-Following challenges can be completed independent of each other.
+The following challenges can be completed independent of each other.

 You are not required to complete them all, but you should at least read the text.